Skip to content

 AI upload

 Click the amber Upload button to extract part data from a photo or PDF (e.g., a receipt, invoice, or product label).
 The AI reads the document and pre-fills the add part form with name, manufacturer, part number, description, price, and vendor.
+While extraction is running, TrackOut shows the same progress panel used by URL extraction so you know the file is still being read.

 Supported file types